Provincial Policy Manual:

 Defined Terms and Meanings

-Except for references to legislation which are italicized, other italicized terms in the Provincial Policy Manual are defined in the Definitions section.
+Except for references to legislation which are italicized, other italicized terms in the Provincial Policy Guidelines (i.e. this Provincial Policy Manual) are defined in the Definitions section.
 For non-italicized terms, the conventional meaning of the word applies.

 In legislation, Transit-Oriented Area (TOA) means an area within a prescribed distance from a transit station.